eser/immunity/packages/01_immunity/README.md

 ### removeFirstMatchFromArray(source, predicate)

-removes first matching item from an array.
+removes first matching item from an array or a generator.

 ```js
 import removeFirstMatchFromArray from 'immunity/lib/removeFirstMatchFromArray';